How To Become More Caveman

 by Donnie Giafardino

 By now, almost everyone who does any form of fitness knows about club training.
-In this age of automated white collar jobs, an ever diminishing fortunate few have the opportunity to have a job that requires physicality.
-Over the millenniums, we went from being hunters, to agrarian society, to an industrial society, to a consumer based society, but our DNA harkens our primal instincts.
+In this age of automated white-collar jobs, an ever-diminishing fortunate few have the opportunity to have a job that requires physicality.
+Over the millenniums, we went from being hunters, to an agrarian society, to an industrial society, to a consumer-based society, but our DNA harkens to our primal instincts.
 There is a special something that speaks to the most basic of human fibers that arises during a grueling heavy club training session that can only be bested by actual combat training.
 Nothing in the modern gym comes remotely close to tapping into this ferocity.

-As fitness gurus preach to us the importance of the basics, and we search for an ever increasing form of suffering to offset this comfortable world that we have created for ourselves, look toward club and mace training.
+As fitness gurus preach to us the importance of the basics, and we search for an ever-increasing form of suffering to offset this comfortable world that we have created for ourselves, look toward club and mace training.
 These tools began as simple branches transformed into weapons in the hands of the world’s most efficient killer.
-Human bodies yearn for intuitive movement that mimic patterns of survival to balance our souls and heighten our awareness.
+Human bodies yearn for an intuitive movement that mimics patterns of survival to balance our souls and heighten our awareness.

 To find out more on Club and Mace Training go to Adex Adjustable Exercise Clubs on YouTube.